 - Anterior and posterior drawer tests – asses anterior and posterior cruciate ligament integrity.

 - Lachman test – assesses ACL integrity.
 Most sensitive test for ACL rupture.
-Non-dominant hand cups and support knee.
-Ensure quads and hip flexors relaxed for it to work.
-Dominant hand grasps proximal tibia, knee flexed at 20-30 degrees.
+Non-dominant hand cups and support the knee.
+Ensure quads and hip flexors are relaxed for it to work.
+The dominant hand grasps the proximal tibia, knee flexed at 20-30 degrees.
 Pull sharply.
-Tibia shouldn’t move much and should have distinct end point.
+Tibia shouldn’t move much and should have distinct endpoints.

-- Posterior sag test – patient supine, hip flexed at 45 degrees and knee at 90 degree.
-Look at knee from lateral position.
-If PCL damaged you’ll see tibia sagging posteriorly.
+- Posterior sag test – patient supine, hip flexed at 45 degrees and knee at 90 degrees.
+Look at the knee from the lateral position.
+If PCL is damaged you’ll see tibia sagging posteriorly.

 - Varus and valgus stresses – assess integrity of medial and lateral collateral ligaments.
 Compare both sides for laxity.

-- Unstable joints require a thorough examination of neurovascular status, orthopaedic consultation and very close follow up.
+- Unstable joints require a thorough examination of neurovascular status, orthopaedic consultation and close follow-up.

-- PCL is much better at healing itself than ACL and low grade tears are managed non-operatively with grade 3 or higher needing reconstruction.
+- PCL is much better at healing than the ACL and low-grade tears are managed non-operatively, with grade 3 or higher needing reconstruction.

-- Collateral ligament injuries have good healing potential so rest, ice, bracing and slow advancement of range of motion is the management primarily undertaken.
+- Collateral ligament injuries have good healing potential, so rest, ice, bracing and slow advancement of a range of motion is the management primarily undertaken.

 Meniscal injuries can be traumatic or atraumatic.
 Suspect if the knee is locked, there was a twisting mechanism, a tearing sensation, or an effusion.